Cphdat3sem2017f/React/exercises/UsedCarsEx3.md

-# Car app with Routing
+# Exercise part 3: Car app with Routing

 If you have not already done so, now is the time to complete the exercise from [UsedCarsEx2.md](UsedCarsEx2.md).
 This provided the full CRUD API to the simple list used for usedcars app's start exercise and should look similar to this: [http://usedcarsapp.surge.sh/](http://usedcarsapp.surge.sh/)